Single-molecule biophysics is an area of science enabled by technological developments in biological chemistry.

 Single-molecule biophysics is an evolution of bulk biophysical science.
 Potential applications include bionanotechnology, systems biology, and single-molecule biomedicine.

-Investigating molecular machinery
+VIDEO Investigating molecular machinery

 In one single-molecule bionanotechnology experiment, a molecule of actomyosin was used to reveal the mechanisms of molecular machines.
 Actomyosin is the molecular motor of muscle.
 Hydrolysis of adenosine triphosphate (ATP) provides energy for the movement of actin filaments.
 A myosin head on the molecule is believed to hydrolyze the ATP.